 Arizona Drug Trafficking Laws

 To be charged with importing, transporting, or selling drugs in Arizona, a suspected drug trafficker must have knowingly imported, transported, or sold narcotics in the state.
-The quantity of narcotics in the suspect’s possession doesn’t matter — it’s the knowledge and intent that will get you in trouble.
+While the quantity of narcotics in the suspect’s possession does matter — it’s the knowledge and intent that will really get you in trouble.

 Receive Help With a Drug Trafficking Offense in Arizona